-According to an article published by World Net Daily (November 12, 2003), there is a raging dispute in New York City over whether or not schools may be allowed to display religious symbols.
+As far back as 2003, an article published by World Net Daily highlighted a raging dispute that ensued in New York City over whether or not schools may be allowed to display religious symbols.
+Apparently, Jewish menorahs and Islamic crescents were permitted, but nativity scenes depicting the birth of Christ, were not allowed.

-Apparently, Jewish “menorahs” and Islamic “crescents” are permitted, but “nativity scenes,” that depict the birth of Christ, are not allowed.
-New York City lawyers maintain that the Jewish and Islamic symbols have a “secular” dimension, while the latter is “purely religious.”
+New York City lawyers maintained that the Jewish and Islamic symbols have a secular dimension, while the latter is “purely religious.”
 According to the WND article, one rationale for the objection to the nativity displays is that “the birth of Christ does not represent a historical event.”

 Several comments regarding this matter are appropriate.

 The birth of Jesus Christ is not a fictional contrivance.
 It is one of the most firmly established events of ancient history.
 It is laughable to even hint otherwise.
 What does the “A.D.” stand for in the “A.D.
 2003” designation?

 For a further discussion, see our article, The Historicity of Jesus Christ.

 Jesus Birth: Unknown Date

 Since the exact year of Jesus’ birth is unknown, it certainly is not provable that Christ was born on December 25.
 It is believed that this date was adopted, possibly in the second century A.D., because it corresponded to the “winter solstice” — when the daylight period begins to lengthen.
 December may have been adopted at that time as a symbol of the coming of the “sun of righteousness” (Finegan, 321).